Skip to main content

 }'

-Sending the last of the 3 sessions
+Sending the last of the three sessions

 The last session we close for the same customers triggers the point addition.